BranislavBily/mygymmate/README.md

 Trainer has the same features and trainee, since he can track his progress too.
 But, he can also check his trainnes and check their progress and change their workout routine accordingly.

+## Admin

+Admin has access to terminal inside of application.
+He can make all the changes to SQLITE3 database.

 ## Profile settings

 Basic profile settings, such as password change, updating email, name are included.
 If you so desire, you can delete your profile, but there's no way back from there.